 The formal admission application process consists of 3 steps.

 - Applicants complete an online application which includes required additional questions.
 Once the application has received a positive faculty review the applicant proceeds to the next step.

 - Applicants are invited to Admissions Day where they interact in small and large groups and participate in individual interviews with faculty members and current students.
 Application decisions are made at the end of Admissions Day.

 - The final step in the application process is attendance at a New Student Orientation where newly admitted students meet their advisors and receive important information about the program's policies and procedures.

 Testing Requirements for Programs Leading to Initial Certification (School Counseling): Candidates must take PRAXIS CORE, SAT, ACT or the GRE.
 Candidates who do not have passing scores on one or more sections of the test may be required to remediate any deficient area.
 Remediation may include re-taking and passing the sections that were not passed, taking additional coursework, or other remediation activities.
 If additional courses are required, the candidate must complete the coursework at a grade of B (3.0) or above and provide an official transcript to the Dean's office prior to internship.
 Please see advisor for additional details and recommendations.

 Prior to admission review, qualified school counseling candidates may take a maximum of six credits; qualified clinical mental health counseling candidates may take a maximum of nine credits.

 School Counselor Certification

-Candidates who have no prior teaching experience but wish to be certified in Connecticut as school counselors may do so by completing a full-time, yearlong academic internship in a public school setting prior to completion of the MA.
+Candidates who have no prior teaching experience but wish to be certified in Connecticut as school counselors may do so by completing 700 clock hours of supervised internship over 10 months in a public, private, or charter school setting prior to completion of the MA.